PhysicalBit7/notes/docs/software-security/chapter4.md

 ---

 # Secure Software
-Core properties of secure software include
+Core properties of secure software include, confidentiality, integrity, availability, accountability, and on-repudiation
-- Confidentiality
-- Integrity
-- Availability
-- Accountability
-- Non-repudiation

----

 Other properties that don't necessarily make software secure but characterize how secure it is are
 1. **Dependability**